psthomas/psthomas.github.io/_posts/2016-06-25-integration-points.md

 	<figcaption>The temperature bands for Chicago, which ranks pretty low in my final analysis.</figcaption>
 </figure>

-I was recently trying to find a way to determine which city has the most comfortable climate.
+I was recently trying to determine which city has the most comfortable climate.
 I came across the website [WeatherSpark](https://weatherspark.com), which provides a lot of great information on annual temperature, relative humidity, cloud cover, and precipitation all summed up in some pretty nice graphics.
-I was trying to find the source of their data, but got tired after wading through NOAA’s [website](http://www.weather.gov/) for awhile.
+I was trying to find the source of their data, but couldn't find it on NOAA’s [website](http://www.weather.gov/).

-But then I realized that the graphics themselves are a source of data -- I just needed to count the pixels associated with each temperature band in the graphic to build a passable dataset.
+But then I realized that the graphics themselves are a source of data -- I just needed to count the pixels associated with each temperature band in the graphic to build a halfway decent dataset.
 Below, I use a Python imaging library called [Pillow](https://python-pillow.org/) and images I scraped from WeatherSpark to find the US City with the most comfortable temperature throughout the year.
 The final code is [here](https://gist.github.com/psthomas/a52b760fc6c1c1155c539da6ceb591ce).

 ## Getting the Images